lordofthemorning-DM/raiders-of-the-serpent-sea/content/3. Origins/4. Destiny/The Bonded (Devotion).md

 Sometimes two people are simply fated to cross paths again and again.
 A parent and a child; two lovers; siblings, twins or otherwise; even a hero and their nemesis.
 The history of the world is changed by the relationship between these two people.

 No matter your connection, your story weaves in and out with the other and together, even if your objectives differ, you complete the various required objectives.
 - **Player Interest**: Ragnar & Lagertha, Alfred & Uhtred, Móði & Magni
 - **Restrictions:** Must be born in Grimnir, preferably in the [[Lutan]] clan.

 #### Source of Inspiration
 You draw inspiration from seeing your duty through to the end.
 You gain inspiration whenever you complete a quest, fulfill a difficult promise, or commit an act of self-sacrifice that includes grievous injury to yourself.
-You also gain inspiration everytime you fulfill one of your Heroic Tasks.
+You also gain inspiration everytime you fulfill one of your Heroic Tasks.<br>
 _Complete a quest, keep a promise to your own detriment, keep an innocent safe while seriously endangering yourself, commit an act of genuine self-sacrifice._
 #### Inspiration Feature
 Your aid is a lifeline and a steadying source of resolve.
 Whenever you take the Help action to aid an ally attacking a creature, you may spend your inspiration.
 If you do, in addition to the normal benefits of the Help action, that creature has disadvantage on attack rolls against creatures other than you until the start of your next turn.